 Sir William Keith is raised to the peerage as first Earl Marischal [Scotland] by James II.

 Mary Queen of Scots visits the Castle for the first time.
-Returning 2 years later with her young son, the future James VI.
+Returning two years later and spending two nights there in September 1564.

 James VI returns to the Castle and spends 10 days here, hunting deer on nearby estates, carrying out court duties and enjoying the hospitality of the Keith family.
 One of his many visits.